thekayshawn/thekayshawn.github.io/src/content/blog/how-to-trigger-gh-actions-on-tag.md

 When you publish to NPM from a CI/CD pipeline, you'll need to specify a `NODE_AUTH_TOKEN`.
 This is just basic authentication stuff, see the links below if you wanna go in depth.
 Here's what you need to do to get it working.

-1. Create an NPM package, if you don't know how, use the `npm run release` command from your terminal and it'll manually push the package to NPM, magic of Crust.
-2. Go click your gravatar on the top right corner of the NPM website and click on `Access Tokens`.
+1. Go click your gravatar on the top right corner of the NPM website and click on `Access Tokens`.

 ![NPM User Menu](./images/npm/npm-menu.png)

-3. You'll see a default token just laying there, forget about it and click on `Create New Token`.
+2. You'll see a default token just laying there, forget about it and click on `Create New Token`.

 ![NPM Access Tokens](./images/npm/npm-tokens.png)

-4. Choose the `classic token`, granular tokens are for more advanced stuff.
+3. Choose the `classic token`, granular tokens are for more advanced stuff.

 ![NPM Classic Token](./images/npm/npm-token-actions.png)

-5. Give it a name, you should name it based on where you're gonna use it, don't follow my example, I was just testing it out.
+4. Give it a name, you should name it based on where you're gonna use it, don't follow my example, I was just testing it out.
 Once done, choose the `Automation` option from the 3, this allows you to use your token in CI/CD pipelines, and click `Generate Token`.

 ![NPM Token Create](./images/npm/npm-classic-token.png)

-6. You'll get redirected to the token listing and your new token will be displayed atop, copy it and don't close your tab just yet, might need to copy again.
+5. You'll get redirected to the token listing and your new token will be displayed atop, copy it and don't close your tab just yet, might need to copy again.

 ![NPM Token Copy](./images/npm/npm-token-copy.png)

-7. Go to your GitHub repository and click on `Settings` and then `Secrets` and then `Actions` from the left sidebar.
+6. Go to your GitHub repository and click on `Settings` and then `Secrets` and then `Actions` from the left sidebar.

 ![GitHub Secrets](./images/gh/gh-repo-secrets.png)

-8. We're gonna generate a repository secret, so click on `New repository secret`.
+7. We're gonna generate a repository secret, so click on `New repository secret`.

 ![GitHub Secrets](./images/gh/gh-repo-create-secret.png)

-9. Name it as you please, `NODE_AUTH_TOKEN` is a good choice, then paste the token you copied from NPM in the `Value` field.
+8. Name it as you please, `NODE_AUTH_TOKEN` is a good choice, then paste the token you copied from NPM in the `Value` field.
 Click `Add secret` and you're done.

 ![GitHub Secrets](./images/gh/gh-repo-secret-name.png)

-10. Now, make sure the name you gave to the secret matches the name you used in the workflow file, in this case, it's `NODE_AUTH_TOKEN`.
+9. Now, make sure the name you gave to the secret matches the name you used in the workflow file, in this case, it's `NODE_AUTH_TOKEN`.
 If you named it something else, change it accordingly.

 And that's about it, you're done.
 Now, whenever you push a tag to your repository, the workflow will trigger and create a release on GitHub and publish the package to NPM.